chrisgrieser/nvim-early-retirement/README.md

 	-- automatically be written and then closed. ignoreUnsavedChangesBufs = true,

-	-- ignore non-empty buftypes, e.g. terminal buffers ignoreSpecialBuftypes = true,
+	-- ignore non-empty buftypes, for example terminal buffers ignoreSpecialBuftypes = true,

-	-- ignore visible buffers (buffers open in a window, "a" in `:buffers`) ignoreVisibleBufs = true,
+	-- ignore visible buffers ("a" in `:buffers`). buffers open in a window, -- or in a tab are consider visible by vim ignoreVisibleBufs = true,

+	-- ignore unloaded buffers. session-management plugin often add buffers -- to the buffer list without loading them ignoreUnloadedBufs = true,

 	-- uses vim.notify for plugins like nvim-notify notificationOnAutoClose = false,